modm-io/modm/tools/build_script_generator/scons/module.md

 (\* *only Hosted targets*)

+#### scons gdbtui
-#### scons gdb
+#### scons gdbgui

-Launches OpenOCD in the background, then launches GDB in foreground with the correct executable.
+Launches OpenOCD in the background, then launches GDB in foreground with the correct executable with text-based or [web-based GDBGUI](gdbgui) UI.
 When GDB exits, it stops the OpenOCD process.
 (\* *only ARM Cortex-M targets*)

 This is just a convenience wrapper for the debug functionality defined in the `modm:build` module.

+To use GDBGUI you must have it installed via `pip install gdbgui`.

 !!! tip "Choose the correct profile"
     When debugging, make sure to select the correct compilation profile.
 The firmware and the executable given to GDB have to be the some or you'll see GDB translate the program counter to the wrong code locations.
 When you suspect a bug in your firmware, consider that it was most likely compiled with the release profile, since that's the default.
-    First try to `scons gdb profile=release`, and if that doesn't help, compile and `scons program profile=debug` and try `scons gdb profile=debug` again.
+First try to `scons gdbtui profile=release`, and if that doesn't help, compile and `scons program profile=debug` and try `scons gdbtui profile=debug` again.

 #### scons postmortem